 Advanced Project Management for PhDs

 Your PhD trajectory is a large-scale research project spanning several years.
 In the 2nd or 3rd year your PhD trajectory often becomes a multi-stakeholder and multi-challenge project, requiring advanced project management skills.

 - Downside Up

-- The workload for this course amounts to 17 hours, including 12 hours group sessions + 5 hours on-the-job and online assignments
+- The workload for this course amounts to 17 hours, including 12 hours group sessions + 5 hours on the job assignments

 Why this course?

 The backbone of this course consists of four 3-hour group sessions, where we together explore different techniques, share inspiration, practice skills and prepare and reflect on on-the-job project management assignments.
 The sessions are meant to facilitate participants in acquiring the necessary skills and trust to put their project management improvements into practice between sessions.
-In the run-up to the first meeting and in between the meetings, participants are invited to explore relevant theoretical resources to deepen their knowledge on project management for researchers.
+When registering, you can choose between an in-person edition and an online edition of this course.

 The academic trainers from DOWNSIDEUP are specialized in training researchers, striving for a productive, healthy, creative and inclusive work culture in the academic world.
 They bring along a wide range of backgrounds, including research experience and expertise in psychology, communication, and coaching.
 With positive energy, openness and by asking challenging and supportive questions, they help you further in your development.

 - You can register for this course using the registration buttons on the right side of this page.
 Please note the difference between Staff (employee of Leiden University) and Extern/LUmc (e.g. extern, self-funded researchers or employee at LUmc).